 \subsection{Ease of tuning}

-Obtaining optimal performance involves tuning $\eta_l, \eta$, and for adaptive methods, $\tau$.
+Obtaining optimal performance involves tuning $\eta_l, \eta$, and for the adaptive methods, $\tau$.
 To quantify how easy it is to tune various methods, we plot their validation performance as a function of $\eta_l$ and $\eta$. \cref{fig:robustness_lrs} gives results for \fadam, \fyogi, and \fedavgm on Stack Overflow NWP.
-Plots for other optimizers and tasks are in \cref{appendix:lr_robustness}.
+Plots for all other optimizers and tasks are in \cref{appendix:lr_robustness}.
 For \fedavgm, there are only a few good values of $\eta_l$ for each $\eta$, while for \fadam and \fyogi, there are many good values of $\eta_l$ for a range of $\eta$.
 Thus, \fadam and \fyogi are arguably easier to tune in this setting.
-Similar results hold for other tasks and optimizers (Figures \ref{fig:robustness_cifar10} through \ref{fig:robustness_so_nwp} in \cref{appendix:lr_robustness}).
+Similar results hold for other tasks and optimizers (Figures \ref{fig:robustness_cifar10} to \ref{fig:robustness_so_nwp}).

-One may naturally ask whether this reduction in the need to tune $\eta_l$ and $\eta$ is offset by the need to tune the adaptivity $\tau$.
-While we tune $\tau$ in \cref{fig:constant_lr_exp}, our results are relatively robust to $\tau$.
-To demonstrate this, for each adaptive optimizer and task, and for each value of $\tau$ (which we vary over $\{10^{-5}, \dots, 10^{-1}\}$, see \cref{appendix:hyperparameters}), we plot the best possible last-100-rounds validation set performance.
-Specifically, we plot the average validation performance over the last 100 rounds using the best a posteriori values of client and server learning rates.
-The results are given in \cref{fig:tau_tuning}.
+This leads to a natural question: Is the reduction in the need to tune $\eta_l$ and $\eta$ offset by the need to tune the adaptivity $\tau$?
+In fact, while we tune $\tau$ in \cref{fig:constant_lr_exp}, our results are relatively robust to $\tau$.
+To demonstrate, we plot the best validation performance for various $\tau$ in \cref{fig:tau_tuning}.
 For nearly all tasks and optimizers, $\tau = 10^{-3}$ works almost as well all other values.
 This aligns with work by \citet{zaheer2018adaptive}, who show that moderately large $\tau$ yield better performance for centralized adaptive optimizers. \fadam and \fyogi see only small differences in performance among $\tau$ on all tasks except Stack Overflow LR (for which \fadagrad is the best optimizer, and is robust to $\tau$).